Actions speak louder than words. One picture is worth a thousand words. Talk is cheap.

 So what do we do with America’s gift-giving extravaganza at Christmas?
 It’s Jesus’ birthday, but the presents under the tree are the real focus, especially for the kids.
 The first is unwrapped and then another and another, faster and faster.
 It resembles a school of sharks going into a feeding frenzy.
 Almost instantly the thrill is gone and the room is filled with crumpled wrapping paper (but it took so long to wrap them all!).

 On birthdays, yes, we do the cake and candles and song and gifts.
-But we usually forego the noisy, expensive affairs at Chuck E. Cheese and Game Works in favor of home celebrations with just family and maybe a few friends.
+But we would forego the noisy, expensive affairs in favor of home celebrations with just family and maybe a few friends.
 And we add a few things.
 First, at the birthday dinner, we go around the table and everyone shares something they particularly appreciate about the birthday boy or girl.
 Next, we make it a point to celebrate the baptismal birthday which usually follows a month or so later.
 We don’t do gifts again but sometimes have a cake, or at least dessert (can’t have a celebration without dessert!).
 At the end of the meal, we light the baptismal candle, pull out some holy water, and baptismal vows are renewed by all with Dad asking “Do you believe in . . .” and all answering with a resounding “I do.”
 Incidentally, the Church thinks so highly of this custom that it recommends it in the Handbook of Indulgences and offers a plenary indulgence to those who do it.

 So we have three options on gift-giving: a) just acquiesce to the society’s way: b) say “bah-humbug!” with Scrooge and the Puritans; or c) take the traditional Catholic approach and press the custom into the service of the Gospel.
 I say Catholics have more fun.